-In May 2017, the Board and the Company’s stockholders approved the 2017 Equity Incentive Plan (the “2017 Plan”), which became effective in connection with the IPO.
+In May 2017, the Board and the Company’s stockholders approved the 2017 Equity Incentive Plan (the “2017 Plan”).
 As a result of the adoption of the 2017 Plan, no further grants may be made under the 2005 Plan.
 The 2017 Plan provides for the issuance of stock options, restricted stock units and other awards to employees, directors and consultants of the Company.
-The 2017 Plan included an evergreen provision which provides for the number of shares of common stock reserved for issuance under the 2017 Plan to automatically increase on January 1 of each year by the lesser of (1) 5% of the number of shares of the Company’s capital stock outstanding on December 31st of the preceding calendar year or (2) such number of shares as determined by the Board.
-The Company’s 2017 Plan was automatically increased on January 1, 2020 by 565,707 shares, which was equal to 5% of the total number of shares of capital stock outstanding on December 31, 2019.
+The 2017 Plan included an evergreen provision which provides for the number of shares of common stock reserved for issuance under the 2017 Plan to automatically increase on January 1 of each year by the lesser of (1) 5% of the number of shares of the Company’s common stock outstanding on December 31st of the preceding calendar year or (2) such number of shares as determined by the board of directors.
+The Company's board of directors did not authorize the automatic increase to the 2017 Plan on January 1, for the year ended December 31, 2021.

 The following table summarizes the activity of shares available for grant under the 2017 Equity Incentive Plan: